-- 9) The Board can most effectively direct the System and exert control over the System by establishing prudent policies and controls.
-Accordingly, the Board is responsible for adopting policies pertaining to material aspects of the System.
+9) The Board can most effectively direct the Plan and exert control over the Plan by establishing prudent policies and controls.
+Accordingly, the Board is responsible for adopting policies pertaining to material aspects of the Plan.
 Examples of such policies appear throughout the balance of this Charter.
-Such examples however are not intended to limit the generality of the Board's policy-setting responsibilities. - 10) The Board is required by law to make certain decisions involving the management of the CEO and CIO of Retirement Services jointly with the Board of the Police and Fire Department Retirement Plan.
-The two boards have approved guidelines for dealing with situations where the Joint Personnel Committee and/or the two boards cannot come to an agreement.
+Such examples however are not intended to limit the generality of the Board's policy-setting responsibilities.

+10) The Board is required by law to make certain decisions involving the management of the CEO and CIO of Retirement Services jointly with the Board of the Federated City Employees' Retirement System.
+The Boards have approved guidelines for dealing with situations where the Joint Personnel Committee and/or the two boards cannot come to an agreement.
 Said guidelines are contained in the Charter of the Joint Personnel Committee.
 (See Joint Personnel Committee Charter)